How to Check What CPU You Have? (and Its Specs)

 Additionally, while graphic designing and web development may not benefit from a stupendously high core count, video rendering, on the hand, is a signature task that requires as many cores as you can throw at it.

-All CPUs are measured by their Single Core and their Multi Core performance scores.
+All CPUs are measured by their Single Core and their Multi-Core performance scores.

 The Single Core performance of a CPU is equally as important as its multi-core performance.
-This is because most of the tasks performed in software and most of the codes being run by a game are Single-Core based.
+This is because most of the tasks performed in software and most of the codes run by a game are Single-Core based.

-CPUs within the same generation often have a similar single core performance.
+CPUs within the same generation often have a similar single-core performance.

 Cinebench R23 Single Core (AMD Ryzen 5 5600X vs AMD Ryzen 7 5800X)